 Coming to Adler and serving as Dean of the Vancouver campus is really the culmination of my own education, interests, and professional goals.
-Having studied and specialized in a range of social and organizational dynamics—motivation, conflict, and social responsibility—as well as professional ethics, I am excited to continue my work by supporting the mission and values of the School.
+Having studied and specialized in a range of social and organizational dynamics—motivation, conflict, and social responsibility—as well as professional ethics, I am excited to continue my work by supporting the mission and values of the University.
 As Dean, I focus my energy on furthering our position as the premier institution for advancing social justice.

 The other role I embrace is mentoring the next generation of practitioners dedicated to the Adler vision.
 Our community exists for the larger community.
 My door is always open, and I welcome the opportunity to speak with students.

 Please e-mail or call me (604-482-5513) if you have questions or would like more information about me.

 - Ph.D., Social Psychology, University of British Columbia

 - M.A., Social Psychology, San Francisco State University

 - B.A., Communications, University of Illinois at Urbana

 - Harlos, K., & Axelrod, L. (2008).
 Work mistreatment of hospital administrative staff: Policy implications for healthier workplaces.
 Healthcare Policy, 4(1), 40–50.